 Growth Mindset: I have to try new and difficult things in order to grow, even if I fail at first.

-Tip: Ask, “What would happen if you never tried anything new?”
+Tip: Ask, “What would happen if you never try anything new?”
 Make a list of all the foods, experiences, movies, and hobbies your children or students would never have discovered if they hadn’t try.

 Discuss skills that have become second nature, like riding a bike, but were once difficult or even scary.
 If we try to avoid failure, we also miss out on much of the joy, excitement, and growth life has to offer.